bunbun042000/ttaplugin-winamp/ReadMe.txt

 *Release Notes
 2011-11-27 Beta12 Fix freeze when invalid file will open.
+                  Fix hung up when reading file with no album art.
 2011-11-21 Beta11 Change base library to libtta++2.1.
                   Change taglib included to use external taglib dll.
                   Fix memory leak when reading album art.